howardyeh/Baroque-chess/README.md

 - Alpha-Beta pruning algorithm
 - Zobrist Hashing

-Some moving and capture features are derive from https://github.com/AstroBoy1/Baroque-Chess-Ultima-
+Some moving and capture features are derived from https://github.com/AstroBoy1/Baroque-Chess-Ultima-